Skip to main content

 PhD

-Dr. Rebecca Ganann is a researcher with the McMaster Institute for Research on Aging.
-Her research program is focused on integrated health and social service delivery innovations to promote physical and mental health, and mobility among community-dwelling older adults.
-Her previous research has explored mental health and health services accessibility for immigrant women.
+She is a researcher with the McMaster Institute for Research on Aging focusing on integrated health and social service delivery innovations to promote physical and mental health, and mobility among community-dwelling older adults.
+Her research program aims to address health inequities among community-dwelling older adults through integrated health and social service delivery innovations.
+She achieves this through co-designing, evaluating, and translating these innovative models to promote health and well-being.

 Hannah Geddie